The “Inspector” panel is the most important feature in DaVinci Resolve.

 DaVinci Resolve Inspector Missing

 In the latest versions of DaVinci Resolve, like versions 18 ( 17 and above), the Resolve Inspector missing error is not seen.
-Probably in the earlier versions of DaVinci Resolve, like version 16 or 15, there could have been some bugs with the software; but not anymore.
+Probably in the earlier versions of DaVinci Resolve, like version 16 or 15, there could have been some bugs with the software, but not anymore.

-You may be also interested in the below posts:
+You may also be interested in the below posts: